12 Linux Tips: Maximize System Uptime on Linux Today

 Tip #5: Implement Load Balancing

 Load balancing can help distribute system loads, preventing single points of failure.
-Use tools like HAProxy
+Use tools like HAProxy or nginx to balance HTTP traffic:

 bash